thiennp/frontend-mastery-hub/levels/166/README.md

-# Level 166: Cross-Platform Development
+# Level 166: Adaptive Design

 ## Overview
-This level focuses on cross-platform development and provides comprehensive learning materials, examples, and projects.
+This level focuses on adaptive design and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of cross-platform development
+- Understand the core concepts of adaptive design
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns